mradobuljac/showcase-data-pipeline/README.md

 docker compose up airflow-init docker compose up
 ```
-- alternatively, follow official instructions https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html
+- Alternatively, follow official instructions https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html
-- to enter web UI to manage and observe workflows, go to http://localhost:8080/home
+- To enter web UI to manage and observe workflows, go to http://localhost:8080/home
   - username: airflow
   - password: airflow
 - To connect Airflow with AWS, we need to create a connection.
 Make sure to name it **aws_conn**!
 Go to Admin -> Connections -> Add a new record:

  <img src="images/airflow_aws_conn.png">

 - That's it!
-You can now open showcase_data_pipeline and run it!
+You can now open showcase_data_pipeline DAG and run it!